cleberzavadniak/work-at-olist/README.md

 You should implement an application that receives call detail records and calculates monthly bills for a given telephone number.

-There are a plenty of telecommunications platform technologies that will consume this application.
+There is a plenty of telecommunications platform technologies that will consume this application.
 Some of them have weird behaviours when something goes wrong.
-That said it's not safe to believe in received data correctness, consistency nor expect some order in their requests.
-The application should have flexibility in receiving information to avoid record loss or inconsistency.
+That said, it's not safe to believe in received data correctness or consistency, neither to expect any order in their requests.
+The application should be flexible enough when receiving information to avoid record loss or inconsistencies.

 This application must provide a HTTP REST API to attend the requirements.

-### 1. Receive telephone call detail records
+### 1. Receive telephone call details records

-There are two call detailed record types: **Call Start Record** and **Call End Record**.
+There are two call details record types: **Call Start Record** and **Call End Record**.
 To get all information of a telephone call you should use the records pair.